 Case Scenario Conditions applicable to the student Implications Student with GPA between 2.0 to 2.5 and TOEFL score between 530 and 550 (or its equivalent in a standardized English language test approved by the Ministry of Higher Education and Scientific Research) The student must have relevant work experience of minimum three years Such students may be required to attend and pass a pre-masters programme.
 The student will not be considered for admission if he/she does not meet the work experience requirement.
 Student should take intensive English course during the first term The student can take a maximum of two modules in the first term.
 In case a pre-masters programme is specified as an admission condition, the student will only be admitted after successfully passing the pre-masters programme The student must achieve an overall grade of C according to BUiD's grading structure in the first three modules studied for the programme.
-The student must achieve a TOEFL score of 550 ( or If the student does not achieve the required grade in the first three modules studied for the programme and/or does not achieve the required English
+The student must achieve a TOEFL score of 550 ( or its equivalent in a standardized English language test approved by the Ministry of Higher Education and Scientific Research) by the end of the first term If the student does not achieve the required grade in the first three modules studied for the programme and/or does not achieve the required English language score by the end of first term, he/she will be dismissed from the programme